sorenmacbeth/flambo/README.md

 The first line defines a base RDD from an external file.
 The dataset is not loaded into memory or otherwise acted on, it is merely a pointer to the file.
 The second line defines an RDD of the lengths of the lines as a result of the `map` transformation; note, the lengths are not immediately computed, due to laziness.
 Finally, we run `reduce` on the transformed RDD, which is an action, returning only a value to the driver program.

-If we also wanted to reuse the resulting RDD of length of lines in later step, we could add:
+If we also wanted to reuse the resulting RDD of length of lines in later steps, we could add:

 ```clojure
 (f/cache)
 ```

-before the `reduce` action, which would cause line lengths RDD to be save in memory after the first time it is realized.
-More on persisting and caching RDDs in memory later.
+before the `reduce` action, which would cause line-lengths RDD to be saved to memory after the first time it is realized.
+More on persisting and caching RDDs in flambo later.

 <a name="spark-functions">
 #### Passing Functions to Spark

 Spark’s API relies heavily on passing functions in the driver program to run on the cluster.
 Flambo makes it is easy and natural to define serializable spark functions/operations and provides two ways to do this:

-* `flambo.api/defsparkfn`: which are just normal functions, making it easier to write test against operations:
+* `flambo.api/defsparkfn`: which are just normal functions, making it easier to write tests against operations:

 ```clojure
 (ns com.fire.kingdom.flambit